nexcode/rpcplatform/examples/quickstart/README.md

 1 + 3 = 4
 ```

-You can start new servers, stop running ones and add or remove clients...
+You can start additional servers, stop existing ones, and add or remove clients.
-Everything will work!
+The system will continue to function correctly!